 JAIST offers four different educational programs that can be chosen according to each individual's career goal.
 Students choose one of the educational programs below and take courses accordingly.
-Students in the program for Working Professionals in Tokyo who are in the master's program will be in the M program and those in the doctoral program will be in the 3D program.
+Students in the Courses for working professionals (at Tokyo Satellite) who are in the master's program will be in the M program and those in the doctoral program will be in the 3D program.
 Therefore, they do not select an educational program.